binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 * No. 4 Insecure Direct Object References
 * No. 5 Security Misconfiguration
 * No. 8 Frameworks are helping with CSRF
-* No. 9 is new, because we’re now consuming a lot more packages without vetting them.
+* No. 9 is new, because we are now consuming a lot more packages without vetting them.

 &nbsp;

 ![](images/OWASPTop10SomeThingsDontChange.jpg)

 {pagebreak}

+### Lack of Visibility

+_Todo_

 ### Lack of Input Sanitisation {#web-applications-identify-risks-lack-of-input-sanitisation}
 ![](images/ThreatTags/easy-common-average-severe.png)